Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: Implementations of FedDif

-We further investigate the convergence trends of IID distance and diffusion efficiency as the diffusion rounds increase, illustrated in Fig. \ref{fig:exp_1}.
+We further investigated the convergence trends of IID distance and diffusion efficiency as the number of diffusion rounds increased, as shown in Fig. \ref{fig:exp_1}.
 Fig. \ref{fig:exp_1} consists of two results: the analytical results (AR) and experimental results (ER) represented by line and box plots, respectively.
-AR of IID distance is computed utilizing the closed form of the IID distance for real-world DoL in \eqref{eq:lemma2-1}.
-We can see that the AR and ER of IID distance converge to zero as the diffusion rounds increase.
-We divide the universal dataset into ten non-IID datasets by Dirichlet distribution and distribute each non-IID dataset to PUEs.
+The AR of IID distance is computed using the closed form of the IID distance for a real-world DoL in \eqref{eq:lemma2-1}.
+The AR and ER of IID distance converge to zero as the number of diffusion rounds increases.
+We divided the universal dataset into ten non-IID datasets by Dirichlet distribution and distribute each non-IID dataset to PUEs.
 We can see that the IID distances converge in ten diffusion rounds because each model can learn the entire dataset when it learns ten pieces of the universal dataset, namely, ten types of non-IID datasets.
-In the case of diffusion efficiency, the entire trends are the same as in the case of IID distance.
-The diffusion efficiency and IID distance in the case of high concentration parameter $\alpha$, which means a high degree of non-IID, steeply decrease comparing the low concentration parameter.
-This means that FedDif requires more diffusion rounds under a lower concentration parameter where the dataset is highly biased.
-Meanwhile, the diffusion mechanism entails the typical issues of existing machine learning, such as overshooting and gradient exploding.
-Overshooting and gradient exploding by the immoderate learning rate and upper bound of gradients may induce the weight divergence because $\eta\mu/\left\vert \mathcal{P}_{K}^{(m)}\right\vert$ can push up the upper bound of the weight difference.
-Gradient clipping and learning rate decay can address the overshooting and gradient exploding.
+In the case of diffusion efficiency, the entire trend was the same as that in the case of IID distance.
+The diffusion efficiency and IID distance in the case of a high concentration parameter $\alpha$, which means a high degree of non-IID, decrease steeply compared to the low concentration parameter.
+This implies that FedDif requires more diffusion rounds under a lower concentration parameter, where the dataset is highly biased.
+Meanwhile, the diffusion mechanism entails the typical issues of existing machine learning, such as overshooting and gradient explosion.
+Overshooting and gradient explosion by an immoderate learning rate and upper bound of gradients may induce weight divergence because $\eta\mu/\left\vert \mathcal{P}_{K}^{(m)}\right\vert$ can increase the upper bound of the weight difference.
+Gradient clipping and learning-rate decay can address overshooting and gradient explosions.